-When we start moving across timelines and seeing the relationships we have as mere soul contracts for learning life’s lessons, they effect us less.
-This automatically effects how we behave in our relationships.
+When we start moving across timelines and seeing the relationships we have as mere soul contracts for learning life’s lessons, they affect us less.
+This automatically affects how we behave in our relationships.

 For example, when you know someone has had the tendency to lie or abandon you over many lifetimes, you have less expectations from them.
 As your grip loosens, the other person might actually experience the ripple effect and heal from the runner-chaser dynamic.